 I once flew from Brussels to New York with Delta Airlines instead of Amsterdam, saving me around €100.
 Luckily most flight search engines let you do a search where you include other nearest airports too.
 Don’t forget the extra costs of getting to the other airport though.

 Pay attention!
 If it saves you a lot of money, you can do this.
 Keep in mind that you will always have to use all flights when departing.
 Let’s take a look at my Dusseldorf – Amsterdam – New York example.
-If you book a ticket that departs from Dusseldorf and you decide to get on the plane in Amsterdam, your ticket will be cancelled.
-Not departing from Dusseldorf will result in a no show and your whole ticket will be cancelled.
+If you book a ticket that leaves from Dusseldorf and you decide to get on the plane in Amsterdam, your ticket will be cancelled.
+Not departing from Dusseldorf will result in a no-show, and your whole ticket will be cancelled.
 You always have to start your trip at the official departure airport.

 But on the way back, you could get out in Amsterdam.
 If you’re doing this, call your airline and tell them you’re getting out in Amsterdam.
-This way you will avoid the aircraft from being delayed because they have to remove your checked-in luggage for security reasons.
-Some airports are not very efficient and mistakes can still be made.
+This way, you will avoid the aircraft from being delayed because they have to remove your checked-in luggage for security reasons.
+Some airports are not very efficient, and mistakes can still be made.
 So chances are also that your check-in luggage might be on the way to Dusseldorf.
 It’s a risk, but I’ve seen passengers do this.